 Qualified dividends are taxed at the favorable long-term capital gains tax rate rather than at your higher ordinary-income tax rate.
 Interest income, however, generally is taxed at ordinary-income rates.
 So stocks that pay qualified dividends may be more attractive taxwise than other income investments, such as CDs and taxable bonds.
-But there are exceptions.

-Some dividends, for example, are subiect to ordinary-income rates.
+Some dividends are already subject to ordinary-income rates.
 These include certain dividends from:

-- ▲ Real estate investment trusts (REITs).
+- ▲ Real estate investment trusts (REITs),

 - Regulated investment companies (RICs),

 - Money market mutual funds, and

 - Certain foreign investments.

-The tax treatment of bond income varies.
+Also note that the tax treatment of bond income varies.
 For example:

-taxable for federal and state purposes.

-- Bonds (except U.S. savings bonds) with original issue discount (OID) build up "interest" as they rise toward maturity.
-You're generally considered to earn a portion of that interest annually - even though the bonds don't pay this interest annually and you must pay tax on it. - ✓ Interest on U.S. government bonds is taxable on federal returns but exempt by federal law on state and local returns. - ✓ Interest on state and local government bonds is excludable on federal returns.
+- Corporate bond interest is fully taxable for federal and state purposes. - Bonds (except U.S. savings bonds) with original issue discount (OID) build up "interest" as they rise toward maturity.
+You're generally considered to earn a portion of that interest annually - even though the bonds don't pay this interest annually - and you must pay tax on it. - Interest on U.S. government bonds is taxable on federal returns but exempt by federal law on state and local returns. - Interest on state and local government bonds is excludable on federal returns.
 If the bonds were issued in your home state, interest also may be excludable on your state return, depending on the state.